 Safety and guidelines

 We are in the Arctic.
-It is not as cold as you might think in winter and not as warm as you may hope for in summer.
-The wind on the day of your trip is the biggest factor in determining the real temperature, especially at sea.
-This means you should prepare for a little bit of everything—any time of the year!
-On this page, you will find everything you need to know to be best prepared for your trip.
+Winter may not be as cold as you imagine, and summer may not be as warm as you hope.
+The wind on the day of your trip is the biggest factor affecting the actual temperature, especially at sea.
+This means it’s best to be prepared for a little bit of everything—no matter the season!
+On this page, you’ll find all the information you need to get ready for your adventure.

-Floatation suits & life vests: For our RIB boat trips, we provide water-repellent, warm flotation suits and life vests.
-What you should wear under the flotation suits depends on the weather.
-During winter, outdoor clothing may be recommended as an extra layer, while on a perfect summer day, a t-shirt might be enough.
-Gloves, mittens, and a hat are recommended year-round.
+Floatation suits & life vests: On our RIB boat trips, we provide water-repellent, warm flotation suits and life vests.
+What you wear underneath depends on the weather.
+In winter, an extra layer of outdoor clothing is recommended, while on a perfect summer day, a t-shirt may be enough.
+Gloves, mittens, and a hat are recommended all year round.
 During winter, we also provide warm suits for passengers on the large boat.
-It is recommended to dress in layers and use wool.
+Dressing in layers and using wool is always advised.

-We follow recognized guidelines for whale and bird watching.
-Further down on this page, you can read more about these guidelines, as well as information on NorWhale and the handbook on whale and dolphin watching.
+We follow established guidelines for whale and bird watching.
+Further down this page, you can read more about these guidelines, as well as information on NorWhale and the official handbook on whale and dolphin watching.

 Dos: ✅